dmitriinor/opengl-surface/README.md

 # opengl-surface
-Basic matrix transformations + Phong shading through OpenGL
+Basic matrix transformations + Phong shading through OpenGL Using GLEW and GLFW libraries

+# Requirements
+GLFW and GLEW binaries are included for Windows, no need to install anything.

+For other platforms please install glew 2.1 and glfw 3.3 with your package manager.

 # Building
 Create a build directory

     mkdir build

-then generate building files, you can also specify a generator by `-G "Generator Name"`
+then generate building files, you can also specify a generator (e.g. `-G "Ninja"`)

     cmake -S . -B build